nandinidahal/Library-Management-System/README.md

 ## Library Management System

-This is a web-based Library Management System developed  in 5th Semester in  Software Engineering subject.
+This is a basic web-based Library Management System developed  in 5th Semester in  Software Engineering subject.

 ##  Technologies Used
 - HTML
 - CSS
 - PHP
-- MySQL
 - XAMPP (Local Server)

 ## Features